polterguy/phosphorusfive/plugins/p5.lambda/README.md

 To return more than one node, simply insert your return values into the root node, somehow, such as below for instance

 ```
-_x
+.x
   return
     foo1:bar1
     foo2:bar2
-eval:x:/../*/_x
+eval:x:/../*/.x
 ```

-Notice in the latter example, how there are two new children nodes of *[eval]* after it has evaluated.
+Notice in the latter example, how there are two new children nodes of **[eval]** after it has evaluated.

-*[eval]* is also extremely flexible, and allows for you to add, remove and change nodes, including at the current instruction pointer, or just before it, or after it, if you wish.
+**[eval]** is also extremely flexible, and allows for you to add, remove and change nodes, including at the current instruction pointer, or just before it, or after it, if you wish.
 Consider the following code

 ```